gchudnov/swearwolf/README.md

 > A low level Scala library to construct text user interfaces.

+Using this library, one can create full-screen text-based applications.
+The library sends the correct control characters to the terminal to display text in the given style.

+The additional library of primitives, *woods* can be used to display some generic primitives on the screen:
+*box, graph, grid, label, table OR rich-text*

 <br clear="right" /><!-- Turn off the wrapping for the logo image. -->

 ## Preview